 -My waste water goes through plastic lined grey water wetlands which are closed systems.
 The water is lost via transpiration mostly.
 If I used sodium based soap the build up of sodium in the wetlands which use biofiltration to clean the water would be high.
 The same can be said if you use grey water on the garden.
 The build up of sodium in the wetland or the soil, would eventual destroy the fertility.
 I need the plants as part of the biological process, and a gardener needs the grey water irrigated areas for growing food perhaps.
 In this context I use potassium based soap as potassium is a macronutrient, the K in NPK, and will feed the plants rather than inhibit their growth at slightly high concentrations.

 However, if the grey water finds its way into local water bodies it is not good.
-As a macronutrient it will cause algal blooms in the water, be it a river, lake or ocean, that use up the oxygen in the water, and kill off oxygen breathing life like fish in the waterbodies.
-If the grey water is taking this path into local waterbodies, either via the public waste water system, or because the water table is close to the surface, and local rivers are affected by runoff from your garden, it is better to use sodium based soaps.
+As a macronutrient it may help cause algal blooms in the water, be it a river, lake or ocean, that use up the oxygen in the water, and kill off oxygen breathing life like fish in the waterbodies.
+However, nitrogen and phosphorus are usually much more dangerous for bloom building, so beware of soaps which contain phosphorus.
+If the grey water is taking the path into local waterbodies, either via the public waste water system, or because the water table is close to the surface, and local rivers are affected by runoff from your garden, it is better to use sodium based soaps.

 I have made liquid potassium soap before, and I found both times that it takes much much longer than they promised in the recipe, as you will see in my description.
 I started wondering if anything was happening, and it went on and on, so I am adding descriptions of the stages, so that you can compare them to your own experience and be less frustrated, hopefully as you will know something is 'happening'.